julian776/nlu-basic/README.md

 Basic package to recognize dynamic sentences.

-This library is created for a easy implementation to test a sentence and get the parameters.
+Created for a easy implementation.
+Test a given sentence and get the parameters.
 You can define an intent with many examples as you need.
 Is not real ML but it will be usefull in many usecases where you need a fast implementation without advanced knowledge on AI.

-## Quickstart
+## Quickstart Local Repo
 ```typescript
 import { Entity, NluBasicLocalRepository, RecognizeText } from "nlu-basic";